WHY READING IS SO IMPORTANT!

-Here are the 10 Benefits of Reading - the Top 10 reasons why reading is important and why children – and adults! - should read often and widely.
+Here are some of the main benefits of reading and why reading is important and why children and adults should read often and widely.

 1. Kids who read often and widely get better at it.